RareSkills/blog/staking-algorithm/staking-algorithm.md

 ## Sending a transaction every block to distribute a reward is impractical

-The naïve solution would be to have an offchain bot send transactions every block to read the stated balances of TOKEN for each of the stakers in the contract and mint them each REWARD according to their percentage of the pool.
+The naïve solution would be to have an off-chain bot send transactions every block to read the stated balances of TOKEN for each of the stakers in the contract and mint them each REWARD according to their percentage of the pool.

 However, there is no reliable way to get transactions included in each block.
 If the bot misses one block, then the users will get less reward than they are expecting.